-I,of

-being a member of theLimited,
+"Limited

+I, of

 hereby appoint

 of

-of or failing him/her

 of,

 as my proxy to vote for me and on my behalf at the annual general or general meeting (as the case may be) of the company to be held on the

+and at any adjournment thereof as follows:

+In favour of Against

 Resolution to

 Resolution to

 Resolution to

 (Indicate instruction to proxy by way of a cross in space provided above.)

 Unless otherwise instructed, my proxy may vote as he/she thinks fit.

 Signed this day of

-Signature

 Signature